 For the broader global community, the model of Shabbat is useful in demonstrating how to live - if only for one day a week - without consuming.
-For example, if every resident in a major city chose one day of the week to refrain from driving, there would be immediate improvement to the city's congestion, local air quality, and carbon emissions.
+If every resident in a major city chose one day of the week to refrain from driving, there would be immediate improvement to the city's congestion, local air quality, and carbon emissions.